 UNE students have also volunteered with organizations that provide low-cost health care, protect and sustain the environment, protect animals, and build homes for deserving families.

-The OCCE also coordinates tutoring and mentoring programs, as well as a college aspirations program, which serve the local public school systems while providing UNE students valuable opportunities to engage with local communities around the University.
+The OCCE also coordinates tutoring and mentoring programs, as well as a Future Learning Years program, which serve the local public school systems while providing UNE students valuable opportunities to engage with local communities around the University.

 Why volunteer or participate in work-study through the OCCE?